 When you set your storage billing model to use physical bytes, the total storage costs you are billed for include the bytes used for time travel storage.
 You can configure the time travel window to balance storage costs with your data retention needs.
-For more information on determining your storage costs, see Calculating storage billing.
+For more information on forecasting your storage costs, see Forecast storage billing.

 You are not charged for creating, updating, or deleting a dataset.